-Cats should always be transported in a safe container.
-Leave the carrier around for a few days or even weeks before you move, so that the cat becomes used to the sight and smell of it.
+Always transport cats in a safe container.
+Leave the carrier around for a few days or even weeks before you move.
+The cat will become used to the sight and smell of it.

-- Provide a litter tray, water and food (but don’t feed him just before traveling in case he is ill on the journey).
+- Provide a litter tray, water and food (but don’t feed him just before traveling).
 Put a notice on the door to remind family members and the removers that the door should remain shut.

-- When it’s time to go, put your cat in his carrier with a familiar blanket and transport your cat properly secured with a seat belt in the car.
+- When it’s time to go, put your cat in his carrier with a familiar blanket.
+Transport your cat properly secured with a seat belt in the car.
 Don’t put him in the removal van or in the boot of your car.

-- You may be facing a long journey so remember to offer your cat water and the use of a litter tray at some point, though he may not be interested.
+- You may be facing a long journey.
+Offer your cat water and the use of a litter tray at some point.

-- When you take a break remember to leave a window open but never leave a cat in a parked car on a hot day as the inside temperature can soar to dangerous heights very quickly.
+- When you take a break remember to leave a window open.
+Never leave a cat in a parked car on a hot day as the inside temperature can soar to dangerous levels very quickly.